Information, effects, deficiency, dosage, side effects

 For people who suffer from a kidney dysfunction, there is an initial risk of very high vitamin C doses.
 Since large amounts of vitamin C lead to an increased formation of oxalic acid in the body, an overdose increases the risk of kidney stones.

 After consuming the recommended amounts of acerola powder or acerola juice, generally no side effects are expected.
-Only after taking extremely high doses, consumers reported about stomach cramps, nausea, loose stool or diarrhea.
+Only after taking extremely high doses, consumers reported about stomach cramps, nausea, loose stool, or diarrhoea.

 If an undesirable side effect occurs, you should stop taking the supplement for a few days and then continue in a lower dose.
 In the event of continuous complaints, it is advisable to consult a doctor.